bigbridge-nl/product-import/README.md

 * input is validated on data type, requiredness,  and length restrictions
 * result callback, a function that is called with the results of each imported product (id, error)
 * information is only added and overwritten, never removed; the import is not considered to be the only source of information of the shop
+* it has a solution for the problem that the other products that a product depends on have not been imported yet

 ## Indexing